 - Wear light, cotton clothing.
 Cotton clothing provides you with about SPF 15.

 About the Author

 Elaine R. writes for Mercola.
-Recently, she did a report on the effects of using a mosquito repellent.
 At present, she is researching how sun exposure benefits people’s overall health.
 She does not encourage everyday use of sunscreen, as it hinders vitamin D production.
 She believes that getting vitamin D from safe sun exposure is better than taking a vitamin D3 supplement.